rafaelmartins/ownpaste/docs/api.rst

 them can return HTML, and some of them can receive a JSON object in the body of the request.

-Some methods will require basic authentication.
+Some methods will require digest authentication.
 Use the credetials created during the server setup phase.